-The Appeals Administrator will ensure that the members of the panel receive all of the relevant papers at least seven school days before the date of the hearing.
+The Appeals Administrator will have ensured that the members of the panel have received all of the papers and evidence submitted by parents at least seven working days before the date of the hearing.

 The appeal hearing will be in two parts.
-The process begins with someone from the school (known as the "Presenting Officer") addressing the panel as to why your application was refused.
-They will refer to the school's Statement of Case and will explain why the school believes that no further pupils/students can be admitted to the school without causing "prejudice to the provision of efficient education or the efficient use of resources."
-The Presenting Officer may be a governor, teacher or a staff member who deals with admissions.
+The process begins with someone from the school (known as the "Presenting Officer") addressing the panel as to how the places were allocated and why your application was refused.
+They will refer to the school's Statement of Case and will explain why the school believes that no further students can be admitted to the school without causing "prejudice to the provision of efficient education or the efficient use of resources."
+The Presenting Officer may be a governor, the headteacher or senior teacher.
 After the presenting officer has presented the school case, you and the Panel will have an opportunity to ask questions.

-If there are other parents appealing for a place at the school, in the same year group, they will also be invited to be present during this part of the appeal.
-This is because the school case is about facts and figures about the school and the prejudice the school believes will be caused by admitting additional pupils/students.
+If there are other parents appealing for a place at the school, they will also be invited to be present during the first part of the appeal.
+This is because the school case is about facts and figures about the school and the prejudice the school believes will be caused by admitting additional students.
 It ensures that all parents have the opportunity to hear the school case.
-There is no discussion about individual cases during the first part of the appeal.
+In the first part of the hearing, there is no discussion about the individual circumstances of any of the appellants.